 The Ultimate Source of Life and Aliveness

 Think about the behaviors that cause some deadness in your life.
-Make a list and begin eliminating those.
-You are alive, and the Holy Spirit dwells in you.
+Make a list and begin eliminating those behaviors.
+You can be alive.
+The Holy Spirit dwells in you.
 You have the gift of life.
-You are alive, alert, and aware if you belong to Jesus.
+You can choose to live your life alive, alert, and aware.